kbogar/classic-garage/README.md

 ### Profile/My Bookings
 The website gives the user the functionality to create, view, update, and delete bookings.
 All bookings are listed on the My Bookings page.
-- The user must be logged in to access the My Bookings page on the navigation bar.
+- The user must be logged-in to access the My Bookings page on the navigation bar.
 - A logged-in user who has not yet created a booking will have a message with information to add a booking.
 - When a user book a service, his request is still pending, so he can still update or delete his booking.
 - Admin-approved bookings cant be updated or deleted by users.